morandd/aframe-heatmap3d/README.md

 particleSize | Particle size, for renderMode=particles | 1.0
 material | Material type: can be "lambert", "phong", or "standard".
-Ignored if per-vertex opacity is used | "standard" blending | Blending mode (as string, eg "THREE.AdditiveBlending") | THREE.NormalBlending height | depth of component (on Z axis, not Y axis) |  1 width | width of component, in AFrame units | (see below)
+Ignored if per-vertex opacity is used | "standard" blending | Blending mode (as string, eg "THREE.AdditiveBlending") | THREE.NormalBlending specular | Specular highlights color | #111111 loadingAnimDur | How long the loading animation runs, in ms | 1800 unloadingAnimDur | Duration, in ms | 1500 height | depth of component (on Z axis, not Y axis) |  1 width | width of component, in AFrame units | (see below)